alisha2501/MitrVitt/README.md

-# Mitravitt - Your Smart Financial Friend
+# Mitravitt - Your Financial Friend

 Mitravitt is an AI-powered financial assistant that helps users with **budgeting insights, investment suggestions, and financial planning**.
 It uses **speech recognition, text-to-speech, and machine learning** to provide intelligent recommendations.